Hariesh28/Birthday-Reminder/README.md

 ```

 The application will launch in your default web browser.
 Log in with your Google account to access your personalized dashboard displaying today’s birthdays.

+After logging in, you can now click the "Email me a copy" button to receive an email copy of your dashboard responses.
+Gemini AI is used within the app to generate personalized birthday messages.

 ### Troubleshooting